Course Outline

 Additional Information

-Level of instruction: Basic
+Level of Instruction: Basic

-Intended audience: Clinical laboratory histotechnologists, histotechnicians, and other medical laboratory personnel who have an interest in this subject matter.
-This course is also appropriate for histology and clinical laboratory science students, pathology residents, and practicing pathologists.
+Intended Audience: Clinical laboratory histotechnologists, histotechnicians, and other medical laboratory personnel who have an interest in this subject matter.
+This course is also appropriate for histology and medical laboratory science students, pathology residents, and practicing pathologists.

-Author information: Diana Harrington, BS, HT(ASCP) is a histotechnologist at The Dermatology Center of Indiana.
+Author Information: Diana Harrington, BS, HT(ASCP), is a histotechnologist at The Dermatology Center of Indiana.
 Since graduating from Indiana University, she has worked in various hospital laboratories as a medical technologist and histotechnologist.
 Her experience led her to teach IU students as a Clinical Education Supervisor and create the Histotechnology Program as Program Director for Keiser University in Florida.

-Course description: This course, the second in the dermatological specimens series, addresses the most common concerns of working with dermatology specimens and provides tips to create high quality slides for the dermatopathologist.
+Course Description: This course, the second in the dermatological specimens series, addresses the most common concerns of working with dermatology specimens and provides tips to create high quality slides for the dermatopathologist.
 Explored topics include optimal processing, sectioning, and recut protocols for skin biopsies, shaves, and excisions.
 The histomorphology of skin is reviewed and commonly used H&E and special stains are discussed.
 Possible sources of problems are also investigated and solutions are applied to prevent artifacts on skin sample slides.